-Boy Erased leaves the impression of a one-size-fits-all prescription for those with SSA: Don’t fight it.
-Don’t think it’s in any way wrong.
+Boy Erased leaves the impression of a one-size-fits-all prescription for those with same-sex attraction or SSA: Don’t fight it; Don’t think it’s in any way wrong.
 Don’t long to be changed.
-Just accept who you are and live with pride (Gospel Coalition).
-For Jared, the issue is acceptance.
-He has no intention of giving up the gay lifestyle and that is where the real conflict lies.
-If a person does not see a gay lifestyle as “sin,” there is no hope for change.
+Just accept who you are and live with pride—which is wrong at every level.
+[Gospel Coalition]

 Critical to healing is realizing being gay is not sin itself—but entering into a lifestyle of sexual immorality